It all started when…

 Over time, he endured two open heart surgeries, three cardiac catheters, one joint catheter/surgical operation, and three days on life support (ECMO).
 Not wanting to leave his bedside, Katrina (Kellen’s mom) was overwhelmed by the many prayers, gifts, and selfless acts that were performed by the Le Bonheur staff and Memphis community on a daily basis just so that their family could continue to support Kellen in every way possible.
 Despite the best efforts of the Le Bonheur staff, Kellen’s brave fight ended at just five months old on September 16, 2016.

-In remembrance of Kellen and all of the CHD superheroes, the Big Heart Fund was created to provide support to the patients and families of the Heart Institute at Le Bonheur Children’s Hospital.
-By meeting the needs of the patients and families of the Heart Institute through physical, social, and financial support, we are able to ensure that every parent feels empowered to make decisions regarding their child's care and kids don't have to stop being kids.
-To support our work, please consider giving a donation of any amount or volunteer!
+In remembrance of Kellen and all of the CHD superheroes, Kellen’s Big Heart Fund, with the support of the Forrest Spence Fund, was created to provide support to the children and families in the CVICU at Le Bonheur Children’s Hospital.
+By meeting the needs of the patients and families of the CVICU through monthly dinners, providing general “fun” pediatric items ( I.V.
+Pole Pals, Feeding Friends Stickers, crib mobiles, games, toys, etc.), and Kellen’s Capes for Kids we are able to ensure that every hospital stay is an enjoyable one for the patients and families of the CVICU at Le Bonheur Children’s Hospital.